-(83) "Sherlock lived at 221B Baker Street" and "Barack lives at 1600 Pennsylvania Avenue" are both made true by the world, but are so by different types of fact.
+(83) "Sherlock lived at 221B Baker Street" an "Barry lives at 1600 Pennsylvania Avenue" are both made true by he world, but are so by different types of fact.

 Part of this difference in type is caught by the concurrent truth and falsity of the first but not the second.
 Note, however,